Fingerprint Sensor AS608 - A Beginner's Guide

 One touch can replace keys.
 This project uses an optical fingerprint sensor to enroll users and then grant access with a quick scan.

-read tutorial →SUNLU PLA+ 2.0 is an upgraded PLA Plus filament made for users who want stronger prints without making printing harder.
-It keeps the easy-printing feel of regular PLA, while adding better toughness for prototypes, brackets, mounts, holders, cosplay parts, display models, and school projects.
+read tutorial →SUNLU PLA+ 2.0 is an upgraded PLA that prints as easy as regular PLA but comes out tougher.
+Good for prototypes, brackets, mounts, holders, cosplay parts, display models, and school projects.

-Supports high-speed printing up to 300mm/s when your printer and slicer settings are tuned well.
+1.75mm with ±0.02mm tolerance for steady feeding.
+Supports high-speed printing up to 300mm/s when your printer and slicer are tuned.

 | Brand | SUNLU |